firstprayer/firstprayer.github.com/_posts/2014-09-03-socialcomputing-amplifying-the-voice-of-youth-in-africa-via-text-analyticsa-simple-introduction.md

 \]
 </p>

-To select <script type="math/tex">a_i</script>, the author indicate two methods: one is just 0.5-0.5, the other one uses the equation <script type="math/tex">a_i=log\frac{auc_i}{1 - auc_i}</script> while <script type="math/tex">auc_i</script> is [*AUC*](http://en.wikipedia.org/wiki/Area_under_the_curve_(pharmacokinetics)) of model i, which indicates how well the model performs on the data.
+To select <script type="math/tex">a_i</script>, the author gave two methods: one is just 0.5-0.5, the other one uses the equation <script type="math/tex">a_i=log\frac{auc_i}{1 - auc_i}</script> while <script type="math/tex">auc_i</script> is [*AUC*](http://en.wikipedia.org/wiki/Area_under_the_curve_(pharmacokinetics)) of model i, which indicates how well the model performs on the data.
 However the authors claimed using the naive 0.5 and 0.5 weight was actually better, and they thought over-fitting might be the reason.

-The model built up by now is actually quite satisfying.
-However, the authors observed that the **false-positive rate** at the top results is **unacceptably high**.
+The model built up by now was actually quite satisfying.
+However, the authors observed that the **false-positive rate** at the top results was **unacceptably high**.
 Their solution was to re-rank the results.
 So again, the keyword list became very useful.
 The authors took the following strategy:

 - If a message matches at least one keyword, it should be ranked above messages that do not have a match (irrespective of model score).
 - Amongst all messages that have a match, retain the ordering given by the model.
 - All messages that do not have a match, appear at the bottom of the list, ranked by model score.

-Through this re-rank process, the system could now achieve a higher accuracy within top results.
+Through this re-rank process, the system could achieve a higher accuracy within top results.
 People inspecting these message should be happy about that they can find relevant messages much faster.

 ### 4. Impacts & Comments
 The impacts of this system is as the interesting as the technical methods mentioned in this technical paper.
 With the help of the system, the U-report staff can better understand and react to people's need, and better allocate their limited resources.
 At the time the paper was published, using the useful assistance from this system, the U-report project had resulted in several notable policy changes in Uganga, such as the Children Act Amendment against corporal punishment in schools.
 All Chief Administrative Officers (one for each of the 112 districts) have agreed to receive SMS updates on issues in their localities.
 The system also supported the visualization of trending topics in development issues by geographic regions.